kailash-manasarovar/statement/docs/theories.md

 - I believe men were already paying for access to this, may have paid in advance also, and may be disappointed that nothing more than masturbation happened.
 - I believe men had paid for, and received copies/viewings of, the original child rape porn from 1989 that Domingo Lopez Cano and the trumpet teacher managed to get hold of somehow.
 - Winston May popping up while I was campaigning for the general election seems to point to evidence of a connection between him and the Denia criminal gangs.
+- It is highly likely the trumpet teacher's real name is Paco Sendra; the name of the married man [Hazel Smith told me she was having sex with in 2007](./timeline/early-years/2007.md#hazel-smith).
+The implications behind this are extraordinary.